About sexual assault

-Contact the National Sexual Assault, Domestic Family Violence Counselling Service – 1800RESPECT or phone the 24-hour crisis line on 1800 737 732.
+Contact the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT or 1800 737 732.

 Australian Capital Territory

-Contact the Canberra Rape Crisis Centre or phone the crisis line on (02) 6247 2525 between 7 am and 11 pm seven days a week, including Christmas and public holidays.
+Contact the Canberra Rape Crisis Centre or phone the crisis line on (02) 6247 2525 between 7 am and 11 pm, seven days a week.

 New South Wales